FHoltorf/LowRankIntegrators.jl/README.md

 LowRankIntegrators.jl is a package for dynamical low rank approximation (DLRA) in Julia.
 DLRA can help you approximate the solution to (otherwise intractably) large matrix-valued ODEs.

-Please see my talk at JuliaCon [https://www.youtube.com/watch?v=bVwVhDud9uo&t=85s&ab_channel=TheJuliaProgrammingLanguage](https://www.youtube.com/watch?v=bVwVhDud9uo&t=85s&ab_channel=TheJuliaProgrammingLanguage) for a brief introduction to the main ideas.
+Please see my talk at JuliaCon [on YouTube](https://youtu.be/bVwVhDud9uo?si=1EmGEuqI6h0CeVAr) for a brief introduction to the main ideas.

 ## Concept
 Given a matrix-valued ODE,